ramanagarwal2005/willasur/make-custom-profile.md

 ### ***I enjoy:***

-- Troubleshooting hardware and fixing network issues
+- troubleshooting hardware and fixing network issues
-- Supporting administrators, engineers and clients
+- supporting administrators, engineers and clients
-- Working with my peers to achieve a common goal
+- working with peers to achieve a common goal

 >*If I am not working or studying I am:*
 - Completing projects around the house